 The Club plays an active part in the community with open meetings where visiting artists and craftsmen demonstrate and talk about their work.
 We also hold members workshops where the participants are guided, by an invited guest tutor, to produce their own masterpieces.

 We also have rotating exhibitions of members work for sale in Stonehaven Leisure Centre, Albyn Medical Centre, and Peterculter Medical Centre.
 A proportion of the sales go to support locally nominated charities.

 We have approximately 60 members, mostly living in and around Stonehaven, but we are permitted to have 25% of the total membership from outlying areas, such as Aberdeen.
 We are happy to welcome new members but must limit the membership total to 60 to comply with the regulations for our meeting place, which is normally the Invercarron Resource Centre.

 Our exhibitions have free public entry and have attracted over 1000 visitors in recent years.
 Sales were buoyant last year with 35 artists submitting work to the exhibition.
 Local businesses help sponsor the event which runs for 10 days.
 Open from 10 am till 6pm daily it is a very popular event with visitors to the area and locals alike.
 We hold a preview evening to which previous patrons, sponsors and participating artists are all invited.

-We hope you will join us when we resume our meetings and demonstrations but meanwhile, we invite you to view our first ever exhibition Gallery for 2020.
+Unfortunately, in 2020, due to the Covid-19 pandemic, holding a physical exhibition was not possible.
+Instead, the exhibition went on-line where items were, as usual, available for sale.
+We hope you will join us when we resume our meetings and demonstrations but in the meantime, we invite you to view our first ever exhibition Gallery for 2020.